plone/training/docs/voltohandson/index.md

 ---
+myst:
   html_meta:
-  description: Learn how to quickly bootstrap and customize a Volto project
+    "description": "Learn how to quickly bootstrap and customize a Volto project" "property=og:description": "Learn how to quickly bootstrap and customize a Volto project" "property=og:title": "Volto Hands-On"
+    "keywords": "Plone, Volto, Hands-On, training"
 ---

 (voltohandson-label)=